 There is a different price for each thickness that you can choose from.
 The thicker you go the higher the isotherm price will be.
-Give us a call and let us give you a price on installing isotherm in your home or office.
+Give us a call and let us give you a price on installing it in your roof at home.

-Using the correct thickness of recycled insulation is important, the new building laws in South Africa have been set and different areas in South Africa need to achieve a certain r-value in order to be compliant.
+Using the correct thickness is important, the new building laws in South Africa have been set and different areas in South Africa need to achieve a certain r-value in order to be compliant.